 - Identify, classify and analyse possible internal events, using the established methodologies.

 - Conduct a detailed survey on possible types of external events, and combinations of external events, that could lead to radiological accidents, analyse the facility’s response, and perform a screening analysis.

-- Establish a methodology for a Probabilistic Safety Analysis (PSA).
+- Establish a methodology for a probabilistic safety analysis.

-- Conduct a PSA study to characterise possible accident sequences and to quantify the likelihood of accidents.
+- Conduct a probabilistic safety analysis study to characterise possible accident sequences and to quantify the likelihood of accidents.

 - Perform flooding analyses.